BC.Game vs Shuffle: Which Platform Actually Makes More Sense?

 You know what can happen before it happens.

-BC.Game requires more interpretation
+BC.Game requires more interpretation at the trust layer

 BC.Game is different.
 The information is there, but it is not as cleanly structured.
 One page points to one entity, another document references something else.
 Licensing details appear in multiple forms, across different materials.